-The MEd and its three active Concentrations (described below) share a focus on the impact of education on learners’ success in a variety of contexts.
+The MEd and its five active Concentrations (described below) share a focus on the impact of education on learners’ success in a variety of contexts.
 Our creative and multitalented MEd graduates have been positively impacting diverse communities of learners for nearly 40 years!

 We value the school and community connections our students bring and are committed to offering a program that allows our students to enhance their skills while maintaining these important links.
 We strive to offer a supportive and collegial environment in which students are supported in their quest to develop applied and research skills that are associated with best practices in applying psychological knowledge to education in its broadest sense as well as schooling, and especially to promoting success among learners.

 Take a look at some of our M.Ed. in Educational Psychology alumni profiles.

 The MEd program is designed to provide students with an appropriate foundation through course work, with opportunities to apply skills and theories though a variety of field placements, and with the possibility of delving further into an area of interest through research or curricular-development activities.
 The MEd can be completed on a full-time basis in 2 years or on a part-time basis over 3 to 5 years.
 Most of our courses are offered in the evening to accommodate students who are working during the day.
 Although many of MEd students have a teaching degree, a significant proportion of our students hold degrees in psychology, sociology, the health sciences, or other related disciplines.

 There are five active concentrations in the MEd: Inclusive Education, Inclusive Education Project, Learning Sciences, General Educational Psychology, and General Educational Psychology Project.
 Each provides a specially tailored path to the common goals as described above and enabling innovative educators to add advanced knowledge, skills, and abilities to contribute to new knowledge and skills in their areas of specialization.